jeffcore/algorithms-udacity/P1/explanation_3.md

 4. Dictionary to encode the character to bits map.
 Space Complexity O(n) - n is the number of elements frequency dictionary

 ### Decoding
-No data structures are created during the decoding process.
+1. Output string will be O(n) - n is the number of charaters in string No data structures are created during the decoding process.
 It uses the existing huffman tree and encoded data.